arina001/capstone/README.md

 ## Capstone

 capstone ibm.
-All completed labs have my initials pre-appended.
+All completed labs have my initials pre-appended to the original name.